qoryhanisagal/the_dmv/Iteration_2.md

 # Iteration 2 - Adding Features and Creating Objects from Data Sources

 ## Overview
-In this iteration, we extended the **Facility** class to administer a variety of DMV services such as **vehicle registration**, **written tests**, **road tests**, and **driver’s license renewals**.
+In this iteration, I extended the **Facility** class to administer a variety of DMV services such as **vehicle registration**, **written tests**, **road tests**, and **driver’s license renewals**.
 The registration logic applies different fees based on vehicle types, and each service requires the facility to offer the relevant service before it can be performed.
-We also focused on integrating external data for creating vehicle objects using a service class.
+I also focused on integrating external data for creating vehicle objects using a service class.

 ## New Classes and Methods
 ### Methods Added: